 EPA creates new office to advance environmental justice initiatives

-There is a new office in the Environmental Protection Agency dedicated to environmental justice and civil rights.
-EPA Administrator Michael Regan says the office is needed to elevate the fight for often poor, overlooked communities of color.
-He announced its launch in Warren County, N.C.
-It's the birthplace of the environmental justice movement.
+There's a new office in the Environmental Protection Agency dedicated to environmental justice and civil rights.
+Michael Regan, the EPA administrator, says this office is needed to elevate the fight for poor, overlooked communities of color.
+If you think about this, it's very often that a poor neighborhood is next to a factory or some other industrial site, just to give an example.
+Regan announced its launch in Warren County, N.C., the birthplace of the environmental justice movement.
 Leoneda Inge of member station WUNC reports.

 (SOUNDBITE OF ARCHIVED RECORDING)